heuralux/.github/profile/README.md

 ## Welcome to Heuralux

 Heuralux builds practical AI, machine-learning, and data tools for businesses and people who need capable software but don’t have an engineering team.
-The goal is simple: take a real problem and build something that actually helps—no buzzwords, no AI for its own sake.
+The goal is simple: take a real problem and build something that actually helps.
+No buzzwords, and no AI for its own sake.

 <br>